Dodge WC series: 1943–1945 — -ton, G-502 and 1-ton, 6x6, WC series

-The latter was of course equipped with a longer frame, housing an engine power take-off drive-shaft from the transfer-case forward, to drive a Braden MU2 winch, mounted on a 10 in more protruding front-bumper, reducing the approach angle.
+The WC-63 was (just like the WC-52) equipped with a longer frame, housing an engine power take-off drive-shaft from the transfer-case forward, to drive a Braden MU2 winch, mounted on a 10 in more protruding front-bumper, reducing the approach angle.
 The winch capacity was originally rated at 5000 lb pull-strength, but in late 1943 the wire rope size was upgraded from 3/8 in to 7/16 in, the capacity rating was raised to 7500 lb, both on -tons and the 6WDs.

 The chassis and certain other components were strengthened in the design of the new, longer, double the payload rated models, and many of these changes were incorporated back into subsequent production of the -ton G-502 models as well.
 Although this caused some inconsistency in the mechanical uniformity of the -tons, it did keep parts the same as much as possible between the -tons and the new 1-tons, benefiting both the uniformity and ease of production of all the different models, as well as the -tons, making them even more rugged from then on.